What are the most spectacular roads in France?

 The Mont Tauch is a mountain pass at an elevation of 871m (2,857ft) above the sea level, located in the Aude department in southern France.

-Col du Palet is a high mountain pass at an elevation of 2.658m (8,720ft) above the sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region in southeastern France.
-It’s one of the highest mountain roads of the country.
+Reaching an elevation of 2,658m (8,720ft) above sea level, Col du Palet is a high mountain pass located in the Savoie department, within the Auvergne-Rhône-Alpes region of southeastern France.
+Situated in the heart of the Vanoise National Park, the route is one of the highest roads in the country.

 Col de Casardo is a mountain pass at an elevation of 1.093m (3,585ft) above the sea level, located in the Haute-Corse department of France on the island of Corsica.